mhx/dwarfs/doc/mkdwarfs.md

 [Thrift IDL](https://github.com/facebook/fbthrift/) into an extremely compact representation that can be used in-place without the need for deserialization.
 It is very well suited for persistent, memory-mappable data.
-With Frozen, you essentially only pay for what you use: if fields are defined in the IDL, but they always hold the same value (or are not used at all), not a single bit will be allocated for this field even if you have a list of millions of items.
+With Frozen, you essentially only "pay for what you use": if fields are defined in the IDL, but they always hold the same value (or are not used at all), not a single bit will be allocated for this field even if you have a list of millions of items.